On the almost-principal minors of a symmetric matrix: Sequences not containing an

 \item There exists a generalized permutation matrix $P$ such that $P^TBP= A(K_2) \oplus A(K_2) \oplus \cdots \oplus A(K_2) \oplus O _k$ for some integer $k$ with $0 \leq k \leq n-2$.
 Moreover, $\apr(B) = \tt S\overline{NS} \overline{N}$, with $\tt \overline{N}$ containing $k$ copies of $\tt N$. \een \end{prop}

 \bpf Suppose that $B=[b_{ij}]$.
 Since $\apr(B)$ begins with $\tt S$, $B$ contains at least one nonzero off-diagonal entry.
-It suffices to show that the first sentence of one of Statements (1), (2) and (3) holds, since the remaining part of the statement will follow immediately from Lemma \ref{SN lemma}.
+It suffices to show that the first sentence of one of Statements (1), (2) and (3) holds, since the remaining part of the statements follows immediately from Lemma \ref{SN lemma}.
 We proceed by examining two cases.

 {\bf Case 1}: $B$ contains a row with more than one nonzero off-diagonal entry.

 We now show that Statement (1) holds.
 Since a simultaneous permutation of the rows and columns of $B$ leaves $\apr(B)$ invariant, we may assume that the first row of $B$ contains more than one nonzero off-diagonal entry.
 Furthermore, we may assume that $b_{1j} \neq 0$ for $j \in \{2,3, \dots,p\}$ for some $p \geq 3$, and that $b_{1j} = b_{j1} = 0$ for $j \in \{p+1, p+2, \dots,n\}$ (note that $\{p+1, p+2, \dots,n\}$ is empty if $n=3$).
 Let $\alpha = \{2, 3, \dots, p\}$ and $\beta = \{p+1, p+2, \dots n\}$.
 Since $a_2 = \tt N$, $b_{11}b_{23} - b_{12}b_{13} = \det B[\{1,2\}, \{1,3\}] = 0$.
 Then, as $b_{12}b_{13} \neq 0$, $b_{11} \neq 0$.
 Since multiplying $B$ by a nonzero constant leaves $\apr(B)$ invariant, we may assume that $b_{11} = 1$.
 Furthermore, we may assume that $b_{1j} = b_{j1} = 1$ for all $j \in \alpha$, as multiplying a row and column of $B$ by a nonzero constant leaves $\apr(B)$ invariant.